HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 in the pysano folder.

 ## Fragment length estimation

+This may be skipped for paired-end sequenced samples.

 Single-end sequenced samples should be empirically checked for fragment length.
 There are two ways to determine this: using Macs2 `predictd` function and BioToolBox